100prznt/ioBroker.labcom/README.md

 This adapter fetches your latest measurements from labcom.cloud

 ### Usage
-* Install this adapter to ioBroker
+* Install this adapter to ioBroker (Expert mode -> install from url)
 * Create an instance of this adapter
 * Enter your LabCom API token, which can be created on https://labcom.cloud/pages/user-setting
 * Define which accounts should be monitored in ioBroker (either enter "0" for all accounts, or enter the desired account IDs comma separated)